 Sreedhareeyam is today the largest Ayurvedic eye hospital in India.
 Its 48-acre campus today houses an Ayurvedic eye hospital accommodating 300 patients, an Ayurvedic Research Centre, a GMP certified Ayurvedic medicine manufacturing plant, an Ayur Village, an Ayurvedic paramedical college, and herbal farms.
 A team of 54 doctors, 75 treatment staff, and over 120 supporting staff take care of the patients at Sreedhareeyam.

-Our panel of doctors include eyecare specialists and other ayurveda branches specialists.
+Our panel of doctors includes eye care specialists and other Ayurveda branches specialists.
 All of these doctors conduct OP sessions and also monitor the treatments to be conducted to eliminate the health problem of the patient.

-With 21 years of all-encompassing clinical experience and research background in Ayurvedic medicines, Dr. N. Narayanan Namboothiri is today the chief Physician and President of Sreedhareeyam Ayurvedic Eye Hospital and Research Centre.
+With 21 years of all-encompassing clinical experience and research background in Ayurvedic medicines, Dr. N. Narayanan Namboothiri is today the chief medical officer of Sreedhareeyam Ayurvedic Eye Hospital and Research Centre.
+He is proficient in all of the branches of Ayurveda.
 Being an expert in Dravyaguna Shastra (Ayurvedic Pharmacology), he understands the properties and the assimilation nature of each medicine used in Ayurveda and puts it to work in his clinical endeavours.
-The skills which were obtained by him through the rigorous training received from the seniors of the family, were further sharpened by going through professional masters course (MD – Ayu) in Ayurveda.
-He embraces both the ancient system and the modern system of medicines and his expertise took Sreedhareeyam to greater heights, at the same time establishing himself as a pioneer in Ayurvedic Ophthalmology.
-He is the recipient of numerous awards and recognitions from the world over for his unparalleled contributions to Ayurveda as a whole and also to ayurvedic ophthalmology which is constantly gaining relevance in an otherwise under-utilized branch of Ayurveda, that is Shalakya Tantra.
+The skills which were obtained by him through the rigorous training received from the seniors of the family, were further sharpened by going through professional masters course in Ayurvedic ophthalmology.
+He embraces both the ancient system and the modern system of medicines and is also keen to update his knowledge reservoir by ardently following modern technological advancements and the latest research reports.
+He has received many awards for his elaborate contributions to Ayurveda as a whole and also to ayurvedic ophthalmology which is constantly gaining relevance in an otherwise under-utilized branch of Ayurveda, that is Shalakya Tantra.

-A professionally trained ayurvedic ophthalmologist with more than 19 years of clinical experience to her credit, Dr. Sreekala N.P is an expert in management of degenerative eye disorders and retinal vascular disorders.
-She is the daughter of Dr. NPP Namboothiri, the founder of Sreedhareeyam and she has acquired her skills from the constant training sessions with the seniors of the mana.
+A professionally trained ayurvedic ophthalmologist with more than 19 years of clinical experience to her credit, Dr Sreekala N.P is an expert in the management of degenerative eye disorders and retinal vascular disorders.
+She is the daughter of Dr NPP Namboothiri and she has acquired her skills from the constant training sessions with the seniors of the mana.
 She conducts OP sessions in most of the Sreedhareeyam branches every month.
 She has comprehensive knowledge in Shalakya Tantra and is also an expert in the research assisted variations in the traditional methods.